tinytoolman/tinyhanatools/README.md

 git --version
 ```

+##Use PyInstaller for Single Executable

-If you want to use pyinstaller to make a single executable file for the program, recommended.
+To use pyinstaller to make a single executable file for the program, recommended.
 Then you should first test if you can use pyinstaller on your system.

 ```sh
 sudo pyinstaller